 Rebecca’s background is in cell biology, genetics, and biochemistry, with a long-standing interest in science communications.
 She brings her science writing and editing expertise to OPA, where she prepares data analyses and other developments from the office for external consumption in the form of presentations and written reports.
-She also manages the OPA website, including The Analyst blog.
 In addition to communicating about OPA, Rebecca performs portfolio analyses to support programmatic decision-making across the NIH.

 Payam’s background is in software engineering and data systems.
 Payam is integral to the collaborative work between OPA and ODP involving the development of an advanced machine learning architecture to efficiently classify prevention research across the NIH portfolio.
 He also contributes to the development of iSearch as well as assisting OPA teammates with their day-to-day data and analytics needs.